-A key platform for such short-form video journalism is Twitter and one of the most prominent leaders in this space is my close friend and journalist Aaron Rupar of Vox Media.
-Rupar has helped establish the “Twitter video clip thread” as an entirely new and uniquely impactful form of media content as he’s simultaneously grown his Twitter audience to over 600 thousand followers.
+A key platform for such short-form video journalism is Twitter and one of the most prominent leaders in this space is journalist Aaron Rupar, a close friend.
+Rupar has helped establish the “Twitter video clip thread” as an entirely new and uniquely impactful form of media content while simultaneously helping him to grow his Twitter audience to over 600,000 followers.
 Rupar takes a clip, contextualizes it from a sharp political perspective, and sends it out into the world.

 The video clip thread fundamentally transforms its source material—often hours and hours of cable television coverage of political speeches—into an entirely new product that is quickly scannable, watchable, and shareable.
-Bite-sized pieces of easily consumable video content come packaged with incisive commentary that situates the source material within a broader political, cultural, and journalistic context.
+Bite-sized pieces of easily consumable video content come packaged with incisive commentary that situates the source material within a broader political and cultural context.

-Video clips are not only highly consumable, they’re now also highly producible.
-The relatively recent availability of easy-to-use tools like SnapStream helps make working with video content more akin to editing text than to traditional video editing.
-My and Rupar’s mutual adoption of video as the primary medium for our work was not expected—hen Rupar and I first met over 15 years ago, I was the editor of our college newspaper and he was preparing himself for a career in print journalism.
-SnapStream and other tools allow us—as words-oriented content creators—to be able to produce video-based content (normally quite time-consuming) en masse.
-For example, almost half of Rupar’s more than 12,000 tweets in 2020 containing video content, up from just 8% in 2017.
+Video clips are not only highly consumable, they are now also highly producible.
+The relatively recent availability of easy-to-use online tools like SnapStream helps make working with video content more like editing text than editing video.
+Neither Rupar nor I anticipated our mutual adoption of video as a primary medium for our work—when he and I first met over 15 years ago, I was the editor of our college newspaper and he was preparing himself for a career in print journalism.
+SnapStream allows us word-oriented content creators to easily and quickly produce video-based content en masse.
+For example, almost half of Rupar’s more than 12,000 tweets in 2020 contained video content, up from just 8% in 2017.

-At my own organization, the Atlantic Council (a Washington, DC-headquartered, non-profit, non-partisan think tank with significant international reach), I have similarly led an effort to derive greater value from our own most plentiful resource—hours and hours of video of traditional think tank panel discussions—by distilling these often highly academic, niche policy conversations into more engaging Twitter video threads.
+At my own organization, the Atlantic Council (a Washington, DC-headquartered, non-profit, non-partisan think tank with significant international reach), I have similarly led an effort to derive greater value from our own most plentiful resource—hours and hours of traditional think tank panels—by distilling these often highly academic, niche policy conversations into more engaging Twitter video threads.
 Since going fully remote in March this year in response to the COVID-19 pandemic, the Council has hosted some 370 public online events.

-Following my very first application of Rupar’s SnapStream-powered technique (a thread covering HR McMaster’s final speech as National Security Advisor, hosted at the Atlantic Council in April 2018) went viral and smashed all existing engagement records for Twitter at my organization, the Council has since adopted this method as the main way in which we publicize our own events and the ideas they generate—live as they are happening.
-The McMaster thread generated what was for us at the time a significant amount of engagement—over a half million impressions generated through over 300 retweets of the tweets in the thread.
-This was the most Twitter engagement we’d generated on any given day—five times the daily peak for impressions in the preceding three months—and we now internally use “a McMaster” as a unit of measure for Twitter impressions.
-Users’ retweets of our thread enabled us to distribute our exclusive video content beyond our own following and also helped spark additional traditional media interest in the speech, which had occurred late the night before after primetime, resulting in roughly 1,000 media hits within the first 48 hours, including among top-tier media outlets such as the Washington Post, ABC, CNN, MSNBC, and Fox.
+My very first application of Rupar’s SnapStream-powered technique (a Twitter video thread covering HR McMaster’s final speech as National Security Advisor, hosted at the Atlantic Council in April 2018) went viral and smashed all existing engagement records for Twitter at my organization.
+The Atlantic Council has since adopted this method to better publicize its own events and the ideas they generate, clipping and tweeting the statements of speakers live as they are happening.
+The McMaster thread generated over a half million impressions through more than 300 retweets.
+This was the most Twitter engagement the Council had generated on any given day—five times the daily peak for impressions in the preceding three months.
+User retweets of our thread distributed our exclusive video content beyond our own audiences and also helped spark additional media interest in the speech amongst the traditional media.
+The speech was mentioned in roughly 1,000 media hits within the first 48 hours, including top-tier media outlets such as the Washington Post, ABC, CNN, MSNBC, and Fox.

-Our use of live video clips shared to Twitter, combined with our well-regarded ability to convene prominent world leaders in outstanding highly produced public events, allows the Atlantic Council to regularly boost our own events' hashtags into the trending list on Twitter, giving our content much greater visibility interest well beyond our existing audiences.
-On average and consistently over time, our tweets containing video clips generate more than 2X the engagement of tweets without video clips.
+The Atlantic Council's use of live video clips shared to Twitter builds value because it leans into the organization's greatest strength—being able to convene prominent world leaders in highly-produced public events.
+By generating organic engagement around our content on Twitter, the organization can regularly boost our own events' hashtags into the trending list on Twitter, giving our content much greater visibility.
+On average and consistently over time, the Atlantic Council's tweets containing video clips generate more than two times the engagement of tweets without video clips.

-This one video clip—served up as a standalone tweet that received over 1300 likes and 400 retweets rather than as part of a longer thread— delivered on that policy goal in a way that noa research paper, study, or panel discussion traditional products for a think tank) geared towards more mature audiences likely never could—by reaching our target audience (young people across Europe and North America) where they congregate (on social media) and capturing their attention to deliver our message that “young people must actively shape the future by the things they do today.”
-The clip also helped make our #NATOEngages hashtag trend in London where we hosted the event in December 2019, leveraging popular appeal to focus greater attention on the often inscrutable topics of international affairs and alliances.
+One of the most successful single clips the Atlantic Council has ever tweeted featured Canadian Prime Justin Trudeau speaking about youth leaders.
+This one video clip—served up as a standalone tweet that received over 1,300 likes and 400 retweets—delivered on a key policy goal for the event in a way that no research paper, study, or panel discussion could.
+We reached our actual target audience of young people living in Europe and North America where they congregate (on social media), captured their attention, and delivered our message that, in the words of Trudeau, “young people must actively shape the future by the things they do today.”
+The clip also helped make our #NATOEngages hashtag trend locally in London, where we hosted the event in December 2019, helping leverage popular appeal to focus greater attention on the often inscrutable topics of international affairs and alliances.